 “We’re thrilled to acquire this production facility and provide a new and brighter future for the 116 people at the plant who were slated to lose their jobs,” said Craig R. Nelson, President of Safari Circuits.
 “The similar production work performed at both plants made this a logical move that should lead to an increase in customer orders for both operations.
 We’re fortunate to have had the support of the Waséyabek leadership team in assessing and executing this transaction.”

 “Six months ago, the announcement that the former owner was planning to shut down the plant and lay off more than 100 employees here in Grand Rapids was concerning,” said Mark Washington, Grand Rapids City Manager.
-“However, I am now pleased to hear about Safari’s commitment to our city, including its investment, job retention and expansion plans that will benefit the employees.”
+“However, I am now pleased to hear about Safari’s commitment to our city, including its investment, job retention, and expansion plans that will benefit the employees.”

 This is the second business acquisition by a Waséyabek portfolio company this year.
 In February, Zip Xpress and Green Transportation announced they had acquired Great Lakes Warehousing in Holland.
 The acquisition included more than 150 acres of vacant land that could be used for future business development.

 “Long-term economic growth is a core strategic objective at Waséyabek,” said Deidra Mitchell, President and CEO of Waséyabek.
 “We look to grow our portfolio by investing in companies that deliver excellent products and services.
-This acquisition and oversight by Safari Circuits will further strengthen the NHBP Tribe’s economic development efforts and will have a positive economic impact on the entire region.”
+This acquisition and oversight by Safari Circuits will further strengthen the NHBP community’s economic development efforts and will have a positive economic impact on the entire region.”

 ABOUT WASÉYABEK

 Waséyabek is a 100% Tribally-owned holding company that manages the Nottawaseppi Huron Band of Potawatomi’s non-gaming economic development activities.
-By investing and acquiring diverse businesses and real estate properties on behalf of the Members of the Band, Waséyabek contributes to the Tribe’s long-term success and economic self-sufficiency by providing revenue and employment opportunities for Tribal Members.
+By investing and acquiring diverse businesses and real estate properties on behalf of the Members of the Band, Waséyabek contributes to the community’s long-term success and economic self-sufficiency by providing revenue and employment opportunities for Tribal Members.

 ABOUT SAFARI CIRCUITS